If you write poems, you’ve probably wondered if it’s really possible to get paid to write poetry.

 By self-publishing, you keep full control over your poetry and how it’s shared.

 And I can tell you from personal experience, the actual act of making a Kindle book is very easy.
-There are even free templates and tools that let you create good-looking ebooks easily.
+There are even free templates and tools that let you create good-looking eBooks easily.

 Start by posting your poems regularly on platforms like YouTube, Instagram, and TikTok.
 You can post spoken word videos, short clips, or creative visuals featuring your poems.